High Sugar Grasses for increased Milk Yields from Forage

 RWN Grass and Clover Mixtures

 RWN Grass and Clover Mixtures have been developed specifically to suite the needs of high yielding dairy farms.
-RWN grass and clover seed mixtures are based on the very best High Sugar Grass and Aber Clover varieties available.
+RWN grass and clover seed mixtures are based on the very best Grass and Clover varieties available.
 They are designed for maximum D-Value, Sugar levels, disease resistance, and persistency as well as forage DM yield.
-Our mixtures include a wide range of intermediate and late heading diploid as well as HSG tetraploid hybrid grass seed varieties.
+Our mixtures include a wide range of intermediate and late heading diploid as well as tetraploid hybrid grass seed varieties.
 We use only the best varieties available.
-The financial benefits of using these best varieties run into hundreds of pounds per acre over the life of the ley.
+The financial benefits can run into hundreds of pounds per acre over the life of the ley.
 A major benefit to UK Agriculture.

 Our focus is on increasing milk yields and profitability of our customers by the use of sound nutrition.